Every course I've ever taught, listed in one document [Rich Text].

 University of Wisconsin, Madison, WI

-Faculty Associate/Director of Curriculum and Programming, Distance Teaching Professional Development: (6/2018-present)
+Faculty Associate/Conference Program Chair, Distance Teaching Professional Development: (6/2018-present)

-In this role, I led the curricular, pedagogical, and technological design and support of the Distance Education Professional Development (DEPD) area's online certificates, workshops, and mini-courses.
-I also located and supported instructor talent to teach in the DEPD program.
-I established partnerships and promoted innovation in technology-assisted learning.
-My primary responsibilities included:
+In this role, I support the curricular, pedagogical, and technological design and support of the Distance Education Professional Development (DEPD) area's online certificates, workshops, and mini-courses.
+I also locate and cultivate instructor talent to teach in the DEPD program.
+I establish partnerships with external organizations and promote innovation in technology-assisted learning.
+My primary responsibilities include:

-- leading the development of the DEPD curriculum for online learning, including online certificates, workshops, mini-courses, customized programming, and conference events;
+- developing the DEPD curriculum for online learning, including online certificates, workshops, mini-courses, customized programming, and conference events;

 - creating and evergreening a vision of multiple appropriate learning environments that use technology to enhance the learning process;

-- day-to-day operations to support DEPD curriculum activities, including supervision of DEPD instructors, marketing, partnerships, and course/activity design and deployment;
+- day-to-day operations to support DEPD curriculum activities, including support of DEPD instructors, marketing, partnerships, and course/activity design and deployment;

 - aligning the DEPD curriculum and its annual conference with the mission of the Division of Continuing Studies (DCS) and UW-Madison, generally, so that excellence in online learning is achieved;

 - maintaining and extending the UW-Madison reputation for excellence in online learning through leadership in external faculty development, publications, and national presentations;

 - promoting innovation and excellence in online teaching and learning with external partners;